Education in Bihar: Higher education

 Bihar is home to Institutes of National Importance, including IIT Patna, IIM Bodh Gaya, AIIMS, Patna, NIT Patna, IIIT Bhagalpur, NIPER Hajipur, Dr. Rajendra Prasad Central Agriculture University, and Nalanda University.

 In 2008, Indian Institutes of Technology Patna was inaugurated and the National Institute of Fashion Technology, Patna was established.
 The Indian Institute of Management Bodh Gaya was established in 2015.
 In March 2019, the government of Bihar sent a proposal to the central government to upgrade Darbhanga Medical College and Hospital into an AIIMS-like institution.

 Bihar is home to four central universities: Central University of South Bihar, Mahatma Gandhi Central University, Dr. Rajendra Prasad Central Agriculture University, and Nalanda University.
-In 2015, the central government had proposed the re-establishment of Vikramshila in Bhagalpur and had designated ₹500 crores (₹5 billion) for it.
+In 2015, the central government had proposed the re-establishment of Vikramshila in Bhagalpur and had designated ₹500 crore (₹5 billion) for it.
 Bihar also has institutes such as National Law University, Patna; Institute of Hotel Management (IHM); Footwear Design and Development Institute, Bihta; and Central Institute of Petrochemicals Engineering & Technology (CIPET).
 CIPET and IHM were established in Hajipur in 1994 and 1998 respectively.
 In 2021, the government of Bihar established Bihar Engineering University specially for engineering and the Bihar University of Health Sciences for the medical field.

 Aryabhatta Knowledge University was established under the Aryabhatta Knowledge University Act, 2008 with the purpose of the development and management of educational infrastructure, management, and allied professional education within the state.
 Birla Institute of Technology, Patna was established in 2006.
 In 2008, Indian Institutes of Technology, Patna was inaugurated with students from all over India.
 In 2008, NSIT opened its new college in Bihta, which is now emerging as an education hub.
 Chanakya National Law University and Chandragupt Institute of Management were established in the later half of 2008 and now attract students from across India.
 Nalanda International University was established in 2014, with active investment from countries such as Japan, Korea, and China.
 The A.N.
 Sinha Institute of Social Studies is a premier research institute in the state.